The Naming of Our Chapter

 The chapter has received many awards and certificates that are preserved in scrapbooks containing records of its activities since our organization in 1965.

-Following the National DAR motto, "God, Home and Country," the chapter has marked the graves of 11 local Revolutionary War soldiers and the graves of 33 deceased members.
+Following the National DAR motto, "God, Home and Country," the chapter has marked the graves of 10 local Revolutionary War Patriots and the graves of 37 deceased members*.